superadit98/superadit98/README.md

 My name is Gibran Radit.
 I live in Yogyakarta, Indonesia.
-I have been in crypto space since 2017, ethereum was the first coin I bought and have been in the space ever since.
+I have been in crypto space since 2017, Ethereum was the first blockchain project I was involved in and been in the space ever since.
 I have been working as Community Moderator on several project and blockchains, such as solana, ethereum, sui and Cosmos.
 Besides being a Community moderator, I'm also a node runner, validator and Testnet bounty hunter.
 Over the time i have a lot of connection and great experience.
 I am always looking to take on new challenges and apply my skills to make a positive impact in the Community.
 I am excited to join a team and contribute my skills to achieve the project's goals and aspirations.

 What can i do?
 - 1).
 Assist in collaboration and partnership efforts by identifying potential partners, and helping to establish and maintain relationships with them.